 Are restaurants/retail open?

 Restaurants: The full-service Tim Hortons located post-security is open for all departing flights and the Skyway Grill is also open for most lunch flights.
 There are also a variety of vending machines located throughout the terminal.
 For arriving flights, the RA News / Tim Hortons Express is open for most arriving flights.

 Retail: The Relay store post-security will be open post-security for most flights.
 As well, there is a Best Buy Express vending machine with a variety of electronics and accessories.
-Rumour Handcraft is open normal listed hours in the Arrivals area.
+Rumour Handcraft is open their normal listed hours in the Arrivals area.